-• INSURANCE - Students are encouraged to acquire health insurance, since an unexpected illness or accident can cause financial hardships, making it difficult for students to complete their education.
+INSURANCE - Students are strongly encouraged to acquire health insurance, since an unexpected illness or accident can cause financial hardships, making it difficult for students to complete their education.
 All students studying in the School of Health Sciences are required to have health insurance.
+FMU does not have a preferred insurance carrier.
+General health insurance may be purchased through the national Health Insurance Marketplace at: www.healthcare.gov.

-FMU has negotiated low rates for student health insurance through a local carrier, and information about this can be obtained through Student Health Services or on the website: www.fmarion.edu/studenthealthservices/.
-Students should not assume that they are covered under their parents' policy but should check with their insurance companies to make sure.
+Students should explore their options carefully as coverage, premiums, and eligibility varies.
+Students should not assume that they are covered under their parents' policy, but should check with their insurance companies to make sure.
 International students are required to have health insurance coverage.